gwendal-lv/sound-morphing-metrics/README.md

 # soundmm: Sound Morphing Metrics

+Sound morphing refers to the process of smoothly transforming one sound into another by gradually changing its characteristics, such as timbre or frequency content.
+When morphing is properly executed, intermediate sounds retain perceptual qualities from both the source and target sounds.

+The ```soundmm``` package focuses on objective, quantitative evaluations of morphing, offering a tool for analyzing morphing quality in audio resynthesis and transformation tasks.
-In order to compute the metrics of a given morphing, the ```soundmm``` package can compute audio features for each individual morphed audio sample.
+Given a sequence of audio files, the ```soundmm``` package computes audio features for each individual morphed (intermediate) audio sample.
 Then, the *smoothness* and *linearity* morphing metrics can be extracted for each audio feature.

 Detailed examples and usage instructions are given in the